What to do in Conversano, Puglia

 Conversano is around 30 kilometres from Bari, and easy to reach from Puglia’s regional airport near Bari, or from the Bari train station.
 It has an average population of around 26,000 souls, swelling in the summer when guesthouses welcome tourists to the town.

 Conversano is also an excellent answer to the question of where to stay in Puglia, providing the perfect base for visiting nearby towns such as Bari, Putignano and Ostuni, as well as gorgeous seaside resorts including Polignano a Mare, Monopoli and San Vito.
+Meanwhile, if you’re curious about the nearby town of Adelfia, don’t miss my dedicated post on Adelfia’s Festa di San Trifone.

 Best things to do in Conversano: When to visit Conversano